Thule Sidekick Review

 Our Analysis and Test Results

 We here at OutdoorGearLab are committed to scoring the products in our review and evaluating them objectively, not in relation to their price (we save that for the "Value" section below).
-So despite being the least expensive product in this review, we simply cannot recommend this product because of its low scores in every category.
-While we awarded the SportRack Vista the Best Buy for the Budget Adventurer because of its simple design and effective construction, the Sidekick lacks both of these qualities.
+So despite being one of the least expensive products in this review, we simply cannot recommend this product because of its low scores in every category.

 Ease of Use